skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

 .. note::
-  The environment variable :code:`$SKYPILOT_RUN_ID` can be used to identify the same job, i.e. it is kept identical across all recoveries of the job.
+  The environment variable :code:`$SKYPILOT_RUN_ID` can be used to identify the same job, i.e., it is kept identical across all recoveries of the job.
 It can be accessed in the task's :code:`run` commands or directly in the program itself (e.g., access via :code:`os.environ` and pass to Weights & Biases for tracking purposes in your training script).
 It is made available to the task whenever it is invoked.